 Over the next two to three years we intend to actively pursue opportunities for the further expansion of our business through strategic alliances, joint ventures and/or acquisitions.
 Any future strategic alliances, joint ventures or acquisitions will depend on our ability to identify suitable partners or acquisition candidates, as the case may be, negotiate acceptable terms for such transactions and obtain financing, if necessary.
+Under the terms of the Credit and Guaranty Agreement with Kimberly-Clark (formerly I-Flow), we are not permitted to complete any business acquisitions.
 We also face competition for suitable acquisition candidates which may increase our costs.
 Acquisitions or other investments require significant managerial attention, which may be diverted from our other operations.
 Any future acquisitions of businesses could also expose us to unanticipated liabilities.